 We organise discounted ski and snowboard rental which is collected from Shusski, situated within the gondola building.
 They are a very experienced shop, and you can collect your equipment the afternoon before your rental starts.

 We have a range of package offers including your lift pass, group lessons and equipment rental, and if you need all three then it's always cheaper to book a saver package.
 Just ask us for more details.

 La Massana is the largest of the villages in the valley and has a much more relaxed atmosphere and fewer crowds than other Andorran resorts.
-Arriving in La Massana isn’t like arriving in most ski resorts as it is an urban town with a sleek, modern looking lift station being the only clue to the ski area that is higher up the mountain.
-The gondola goes to 1950 metres which then opens up to the Pal ski area and the much larger Vallnord region
+Arriving in La Massana isn't like arriving in most ski resorts as it is an urban town with a sleek, modern looking lift station being the only clue to the ski area that is higher up the mountain.
+The gondola goes to 1950 metres which then opens up to the Pal ski area and the much larger Pal Arinsal region.